sezanzeb/input-remapper/readme/usage.md

 For changes to take effect, save the preset first.
 Otherwise, the daemon won't be able to know about your changes.

-If stuff doesn't work, check the output of `key-mapper-gtk -d` and feel free to [open up an issue here](https://github.com/sezanzeb/key-mapper/issues/new).
+If stuff doesn't work, check the output of `sudo key-mapper-gtk -d` and feel free to [open up an issue here](https://github.com/sezanzeb/key-mapper/issues/new).
 Make sure to not post any debug logs that were generated while you entered private information with your device.
 Debug logs are quite verbose.